kublaj/docs-7/docs.md

   });
 ```

-The `login()` method takes an object containing the user's credentials as `email` and `password` properties.
+The `login()` method takes an object containing the user's credentials in `email` and `password` properties.
 It returns a promise with the user's auth token.

 ### Logout